h908714124/javols/README.md

 that accepts `String`),
 any type can be mapped (not just the auto types), and these rules apply:

-Mapper return type      | Parameter type              | Skew
+Mapper return type      | Key type                    | Skew
 ----------------------- | --------------------------- | ------------
 `R`                     | `R` (exact match)           | *required* `R`                     | `Optional<R>`               | *optional*